Code-Institute-Submissions/RockPaperScissors-1/README.md

 ### User stories
 #### First Time Visitor Goals
   1. As a First Time Visitor, I want to easily understand the main purpose of the site.
-  2. As a First Time Visitor, I want chalge computer in the game.
+  2. As a First Time Visitor, I want challenge computer in the game.
   3. As a first Time Visitor, I want have fun.

 #### Returning Visitor Goals
-  1. As a Returning Visitor, I want to chalge computer over agin.
+  1. As a Returning Visitor, I want to challenge computer over again.
   2. As a Returning Visitor, I want to have more fun.

 ####  Frequent User Goals
-  1. As a Frequent User, I want to see how may time i can win agaist computer.
+  1. As a Frequent User, I want to see how may time i can win  against  computer.
   2. As a Frequent User, I want to have more fun.

 # Design